yichingt/image_processing_api/Documentation/README.md

 All API endpoinits are relative to the base URL: `http://127.0.0.1:8000`

 ### 1. Uploading an Image
 Uploads an image for processing.
 The workflow can be seen from [here](#process-flow).
 The API will generate thumbnails, extract metadata, and generate a caption.
+The caption actually uses AI (Blip Image Captioning) to generate them.
 - **URL**: `/api/images`
 - **Method**: `POST`
 - **Request Body**: